Nick Cuti: Moonchild

 Cuti moved to Florida where he began writing and shooting indie movies for Creature Productions and then for his own company Ni-Cola Entertainment LLC.
-His big dream was to produce a movie based on his character Moonie, but he knew it would take a fortune to do Moonie properly and so he shelved the idea.
+His big dream was to produce a movie based on his character Moonie, but he knew it would take a fortune to do Moonie properly, so he shelved the idea.

 In 2012, it was announced that the comic miniseries story "Moonie vs the Spider Queen" would be adapted by Temple of the Cave's Temple Immersive Audio as an AudioDrop, a short-form audio production.
 It was scheduled for release in April 2012.
 The production features Tom Nagel and Michael Cornacchia and is scripted and directed by Eric Paul Erickson from the original story by Cuti.

-Bill Black, a friend and fellow indie movie maker, had suggested to Cuti that instead of trying to produce a high budget version of Moonchild he should do it in episodes and use each episode as a means to finance the next episode.
+Bill Black, a friend and fellow indie movie maker, had suggested to Cuti that instead of trying to produce a high-budget version of Moonchild he should do it in episodes and use each episode as a means to finance the next episode.
 On September 12, 2012, Cuti began shooting the first episode of a three-part movie entitled Moonie and the Spider Queen, Episode One.
 The movie starred Nikoma DeMitro as Moonie, Anthony Wayne and William August as the space pilots.
 The shooting by cinematographer, Wheat, was completed on September 15.
 It was then edited by Randy Carter and composited with special effects by Stuart Scoon.
 The movie premiered on 16 August 2013 at the Fetish Convention, held in Tampa Bay and was put on sale on Amazon.com.

 In 2018, Cuti sold the Moonchild franchise to Nakoma DeMitro.
 The series is being rebooted with no known tentative release date.